by Ari Lox

 JD studied a speck on the wall.

 "It means nothing to you, but my mother and father had a contentious relationship.
-Her jewelry and his coin collection are the only good memories I have of them.
+Her jewelry and his coins are rare good memories I have of them.
 When they were both alive, she picked at everything.
 Nothing he did was right.
-Really fighting about nothing.
-She made every day a struggle.
+Nothing she did was right.
+They fought in place of talking.
+Every day was a battle.
 I moved out at as soon as I could.
 At his funeral, she talked to me, first time in years.
-All the sudden my father was no longer a bumbling idiot, but a saint.
+Suddenly, my father was no longer a bumbling idiot, but a saint.
 It made me so mad."

 "Honor the ghost," JD said.